x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/set-up-microsoft-365-groups.md

 ## Enable Group writeback in Azure AD Connect

-This step synchronizes Microsoft 365 Group from Exchange Online to Exchange On-Premises.
+This step synchronizes Microsoft 365 Groups from Exchange Online to Exchange on-premises.

 1. Open the Azure AD Connect wizard, select **Configure** and then click **Next**.